apache/cordova-docs/docs/en/edge/guide/getting-started/bada/index.md

 ---------------

 - Windows
-- You need the bada 1.2 SDK to use cordova-bada (which is no longer available on Samsung&apos;s website)
+- You need the bada 1.2 SDK to use cordova-bada (which is no longer available on Samsung's website)

 2. Install SDK + Cordova
 -------------------------